morzhovets/momo/README.md

 This project contains an implementation of the C++ containers, similar to the standard `set/map` and `unordered_set/map`, but much more efficient in memory usage.
 As for the operation speed, these containers are also better than the standard ones in most cases.

-Classes are designed in close conformity with the standard C++ 11 **including exception safety guarantees**.
+Classes are designed in close conformity with the standard C++14 **including exception safety guarantees**.

 #### Deviations from the standard